 Qualifying improvements include: rooftop solar panels, solar water heater, energy efficient air conditioning unit, cool roof, impact windows, insulation, and more.
 In general, most products that can be permanently affixed to a property and reduce on-site electric usage, assist in hurricane protection, and/or produce onsite renewable electricity.

 For questions regarding specific qualifying improvements, financing terms, and list of contractors, contact the individual PACE Providers.

 There may be other types of financing available to the property owners and Broward County does not guarantee that the PACE program is the best financing option.
 Property owners should obtain help in selecting the option that is most appropriate for their particular financial situation.

-PACE Broward is independently administered by four PACE Providers.
+PACE Broward is independently administered by five PACE Providers.
 Below lists website links, and contact information for each of the PACE Providers.
 It is up to the property owner to make the best financial decision for financing their project.